What are Upanishads?

 Number of Upanishads

 There are more than two hundred Upanishads available today.
 Of them, ten Upanishads are the most important ones.
 They are Mukhya (important) Upanishads and Adi Sankara wrote commentaries for eight of them.
-They are the earliest of the Upanishads pertains to a period well before the 3rd Century BCE.
+They are the earliest of the Upanishads and pertain to a period well before the 3rd Century BCE.
 Other Upanishads belong to the later periods.

 In Muktika Upanishad is a tutelage of Lord Rama to Lord Hanuman.
 It gives an index of 108 Upanishads.
 The composing period of Upanishads ranges from the 10th Century BCE to the 14th century CE.
 In the 18th Century CE, Sri Ramachandrendra Sarasvati by his cognomen name Brahma Yogi wrote commentaries for all 108 Upanishads.

 Classification of Upanishads